EngineersBox/PSX-Minecraft/README.md

 git config --local core.hooksPath "$(pwd)/.githooks"
 ```

-You can of course also just run these manually if you'd like to instead:
+You can of course also run these manually if you'd like to instead:

 ```shell
 ./.githooks/pre-commit